theduckylittle/usng-map-collar/README.md

  * `eastWestLabelStyle` - Style for the labels that are drawn east-to-west.
  * `northSouthLabelStyle` - Style for the labels that are drawn from north-to-south.

-## Controlling whne grid levels show up
+## Controlling when grid levels show up

 The constructor can be given an `intervalFn` function which determines when different grid intervals will be displayed.
-The following is the defaul:
+The following is the default:

 ```
 const defaultIntervalFn = (resolution) => {